 plants can provide valuable information to apple breeders about individual traits.
 This information can help in the design of markers, which can be used to select breeding parents – this can speed up breeding and make it more efficient.
 Transgenic research is strictly regulated to ensure that all transgenic material is contained.

 In this video Plant & Food Research’s Andy Allan and Richard Espley explain how genetic research is regulated in New Zealand by the Environmental Risk Management Authority (ERMA).
 Note: ERMA was disestablished in June 2011 and its functions were incorporated into the Environmental Protection Authority (EPA).
+MAF (Ministry of Agriculture and Forestry) became part of the newly formed Ministry for Primary Industries in 2012.

 Andy Allan (